 My focus shifted from research to teaching in 2006 following my return from a two-year post-doc in Japan.
 After investing eight years in UBC classrooms, I accepted a Lecturer position in the Psychology department here at Waterloo.
 Originally trained as a researcher in evolutionary psychology, today I enjoy guiding students on their journeys through introductory level psychology, evolutionary psychology, and research methods for the behavioural sciences.

 Why move to Waterloo from Vancouver?
 Better opportunities to contribute to the university community was one reason (another was housing prices).
-As a member of the board on the Faculty Association, my efforts are concentrated on teaching related issues that affect all members.
-I also serve on the Lecturer’s committee and the Social committee.
+As a past member of the board on the Faculty Association and current Chair of the Lecturers Committee, my efforts are concentrated on teaching related issues that affect all members.

 I’m a Father, a Son, and a Husband.